Phxntxm/Bonfire/README.md

 - discord_bots_key: The key for the [bots.discord.pw site](https://bots.discord.pw/#g=1), if you don't have a key just leave it blank, it should fail and log the failure
 - carbon_key: The key used for the [carbonitex site](https://www.carbonitex.net/discord/bots)
 - twitch_key: The twitch token that is used for the API calls
+- youtube_key: The key used for youtube API calls
+- osu_key: The key used for Osu API calls
+- da_id: The deviant art ID retrieved when registering an application, needed for API calls.
+- da_secret: The deviant art Secret, given with the da_id above
 - shard_count: This is the number of shards the bot is split over.
 1 needs to be used if the bot is not being sharded
 - shard_id: This will be the ID of the shard in particular, 0 if sharding is not used
+- extensions: This is a list of the extensions loaded into the bot (check the cogs folder for the extensions available).
+The disabled playlist is a special entry....read that file for what it's purpose is....most likely you will not need it.
+Entries in this list need to be separated by ", " like in the example.
 - db_*: This is the information for the rethinkdb database.
 The cert is the certificate used for driver connections